Perspective | The newest curse of covid-19 is vaccine envy

 For Thomas, a 41-year-old health-care executive at MedStar Health Research Institute, the guff was worth it.

-She said it was important for her, as a Black woman, to show the people that she trusts the vaccine.
+She said it was important for her, as a Black woman, to show people that she trusts the vaccine.

 “My social media is family, friends, people who trust me,” she said.
 “I wanted them to see me get it, to ask questions and to know I made a decision based on science.”